Moonbase59/studiodisplay/docs/install-raspberry-pi.md

 Insert your own station’s streaming URL and encoding in the config file.

 Don’t rely on automatic encoding guesses (empty `encoding =`), this might horribly fail!
-If you don’t really know your station’s title encoding (you *should*!), try `utf-8` first (more modern, can display foreign lagnguage characters correctly), then `latin1` (latin-1, also known as ISO-8859-1, was—and often still *is*—the usual encoding in olden times).
+If you don’t really know your station’s title encoding (you *should*!), try `utf-8` first (more modern, can display foreign language characters correctly), then `latin1` (latin-1, also known as ISO-8859-1, was—and often still *is*—the usual encoding in olden times).

 ### Installation